-If you’re dealing with all these and recognize that you have a problem with alcohol addiction, don’t despair.
+If you’re dealing with all these and recognize you have a problem with alcohol addiction, don’t despair.
 Help is available through our alcohol addiction treatment services in Louisville.
-Our treatment program includes both intensive outpatient and outpatient programs as well as telehealth and teletherapy treatments for both men and women struggling with addiction.
+Our treatment program includes both intensive outpatient and outpatient programs, as well as telehealth and teletherapy treatments for both men and women struggling with addiction.

 Outpatient Treatment for Alcohol Addiction in Louisville

 Our outpatient addiction program is geared towards those who have successfully undergone detox and maybe a residential addiction treatment program.
 This is often the last step in our continuum of care before being discharged completely from our rehab program.

 If you take part in this program, you have to attend a few individual and group therapy sessions per week based on your recovery needs.
 This being an outpatient program, you’ll be free to return home after these sessions instead of residing at the facility.
 It is also less intensive and less time-consuming than our inpatient treatment program.
 Furthermore, it gives you the autonomy, flexibility, and convenience to continue with your life and maintain school, work, or family obligations while still receiving help for your addiction.

 Our outpatient program is a good choice for you if you have: